Logarithmic Coefficients and Generalized Multifractality of Whole-Plane SLE: Abstract

 \section{Abstract}

-It has been shown that for $f$ an instance of the whole-plane $\SLE$ conformal map from the unit disk $\mathbb D$ to the slit plane, the derivative moments $\mathbb{E}(\vert f'(z) \vert^p)$ can be written in a closed form for certain values of $p$ depending continuously on the SLE parameter $\kappa\in (0,\infty)$.
+It has been shown that for $f$ an instance of the whole-plane $\SLE$ unbounded conformal map from the unit disk $\mathbb D$ to the slit plane, the derivative moments $\mathbb{E}(\vert f'(z) \vert^p)$ can be written in a closed form for certain values of $p$ depending continuously on the SLE parameter $\kappa\in (0,\infty)$.
 We generalize this property to the mixed moments, $\mathbb{E}\big(\frac{\vert f'(z) \vert^p}{\vert f(z) \vert^q}\big)$, along integrability curves in the moment plane $(p,q) \in \mathbb R^2$ depending continuously on $\kappa$, by extending the so-called Beliaev--Smirnov equation to this case.
 The generalization of this integrability property to the $m$-fold transform of $f$ is also given.
-We define a generalized integral means spectrum, $\beta(p,q;\kappa)$, corresponding to the singular behavior of the mixed moments above.
-The average generalized spectrum of whole-plane $\SLE$ takes four possible forms, separated by five phase transition lines in the moment plane $\mathbb R^2$, whereas the average generalized spectrum of the $m$-fold whole-plane SLE is directly obtained from a linear map acting in that plane.
-We also conjecture the form of the universal generalized integral means spectrum.
+We define a novel generalized integral means spectrum, $\beta(p,q;\kappa)$, corresponding to the singular behavior of the above mixed moments.
+By inversion, it allows a unified description of the unbounded interior and bounded exterior versions of whole-plane SLE, and of their $m$-fold generalizations.
+The average generalized spectrum of whole-plane $\SLE$ is found to take four possible forms, separated by five phase transition lines in the moment plane $\mathbb R^2$.
+The average generalized spectrum of the $m$-fold whole-plane SLE is directly obtained from the $m=1$ case by a linear map acting in the moment plane.
+We also conjecture the precise form of the universal generalized integral means spectrum.